RocketBus/clickbus-api-doc/source.md

 **Request**

-- Created a block for a Seat, named _07_, on a travel from _Sao Paulo - Brazil_ to _Santos - Brazil_ in _27th January 2015_, with all params correct:
+- Created a block for a Seat, named _07_, on a travel from _Sao Paulo, SP - Tiete_ to _Santos, SP_ in _27th January 2015_, with all params correct:

     ```json
     {